-- An exabyte of data is created on the Internet each day in 2012 or 250 million DVDs worth of information.
+- An exabyte of data was created on the Internet each day in 2012 or 250 million DVDs worth of information.

 - 5 Exabytes: All words ever spoken by all the human beings who lived in history.

 Zettabyte (1,024 Exabytes)

-- Cisco estimates 1.3 zettabytes of traffic annually over the internet in 2016
+- Cisco estimated 1.3 zettabytes of traffic annually over the internet in 2016.

 - It’s equal to one septillion (1024) or, strictly, 280 bytes.